WebAssembly/component-model/design/mvp/Explainer.md

 string is non-deterministically transformed to produce the `error-context`'s internal [debug message](#error-context-type).

-In the Canonical ABI, the returned value is an index into a per-component-instance table.
+In the Canonical ABI, the returned value is an index into the current component instance's table of a new error context value.
 (See also [`canon_error_context_new`] in the Canonical ABI explainer.)

 ###### 📝 `error-context.debug-message`